mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ```
 Q,A,Tone,Source/Notes
 "What are your shipping options and costs?","We offer Standard (free over $[THRESHOLD]) and Expedited at checkout.
 Costs show after your address.
-You’ll get a tracking link once it ships.","friendly, concise, ≤60 words","Shipping policy: https://[STORE]/policies/shipping-policy • Confirm threshold and regions"
+You'll get a tracking link once it ships.","friendly, concise, ≤60 words","Shipping policy: https://[STORE]/policies/shipping-policy • Confirm threshold and regions"
 "How long does delivery take?","Standard: [X–Y] business days; Expedited: [X–Y].
 Processing takes [1–2] days.
 Holidays can add time.
-You’ll receive tracking by email/SMS.","friendly, concise, ≤60 words","Shipping policy + carrier SLAs"
+You'll receive tracking by email/SMS.","friendly, concise, ≤60 words","Shipping policy + carrier SLAs"
-"How do I track my order?","Use your confirmation email’s tracking link or visit [ORDER_LOOKUP_URL] with your order number and email.
-If you don’t see it, check spam.","friendly, concise, ≤60 words","Order status page: [ORDER_LOOKUP_URL] • Shopify: /orders/lookup if enabled"
+"How do I track my order?","Use your confirmation email's tracking link or visit [ORDER_LOOKUP_URL] with your order number and email.
+If you don't see it, check spam.","friendly, concise, ≤60 words","Order status page: [ORDER_LOOKUP_URL] • Shopify: /orders/lookup if enabled"
 "What is your return policy?","Returns accepted within [RETURNS_WINDOW] days for new, unused items in original packaging.
 Start at [RETURNS_PORTAL_URL] or email [SUPPORT_EMAIL].
 Final‑sale items excluded.","friendly, concise, ≤60 words","Returns policy: https://[STORE]/policies/return-policy • Exclusions list"
-"Do you offer exchanges?","Yes—start a return at [RETURNS_PORTAL_URL] and select “exchange” for size/color.
-If out of stock, we’ll refund to original payment.","friendly, concise, ≤60 words","Return portal vendor + rules"
+"Do you offer exchanges?","Yes—start a return at [RETURNS_PORTAL_URL] and select "exchange" for size/color.
+If out of stock, we'll refund to original payment.","friendly, concise, ≤60 words","Return portal vendor + rules"
 "When will I receive my refund?","Once your return is delivered and inspected (usually [3–5] business days), refunds post to your bank in [2–7] business days.
-We’ll email updates.","friendly, concise, ≤60 words","Bank/processor timelines vary • Note holidays"
+We'll email updates.","friendly, concise, ≤60 words","Bank/processor timelines vary • Note holidays"
 "Which size should I choose?","Check our size chart at [SIZE_CHART_URL].
 If between sizes, we suggest [fit tip].
 Still unsure?
 We can help by email.","friendly, concise, ≤60 words","Sizing chart per product • Brand fit notes"
 "Is an item in stock?
 Will you restock?","Product pages show live stock.
-If it’s out, click “Notify Me” to get an email when it’s back.
-Some limited drops won’t restock.","friendly, concise, ≤60 words","Back‑in‑stock app + policy"
+If it's out, click "Notify Me" to get an email when it's back.
+Some limited drops won't restock.","friendly, concise, ≤60 words","Back‑in‑stock app + policy"
 "How do discount codes and promos work?","Enter your code at checkout.
 One code per order unless stated.
-Promos can’t combine with sale items or gift cards unless noted.","friendly, concise, ≤60 words","Promo T&Cs • Single‑code rule"
+Promos can't combine with sale items or gift cards unless noted.","friendly, concise, ≤60 words","Promo T&Cs • Single‑code rule"
 "Which payment methods do you accept?","We accept major cards, Shop Pay/Apple Pay/Google Pay, and [PayPal/Afterpay] where available.
 We never collect card data in chat.","friendly, concise, ≤60 words","Payment settings in platform • No card data in chat"
 "Do you ship internationally?","Yes to [countries/regions].
 Rates and delivery times show at checkout.
-Some items can’t ship due to brand or carrier restrictions.","friendly, concise, ≤60 words","International policy + restricted list"
+Some items can't ship due to brand or carrier restrictions.","friendly, concise, ≤60 words","International policy + restricted list"
 "Will I pay customs, duties, or taxes?","Import fees may apply based on your country.
-They’re charged by customs and are the buyer’s responsibility unless stated.
-We don’t control these costs.","friendly, concise, ≤60 words","Duties note on checkout • DDP vs DDU clarification"
+They're charged by customs and are the buyer's responsibility unless stated.
+We don't control these costs.","friendly, concise, ≤60 words","Duties note on checkout • DDP vs DDU clarification"
-"What’s covered by your warranty?","Our products include a [X]-month warranty against defects.
+"What's covered by your warranty?","Our products include a [X]-month warranty against defects.
 Contact [SUPPORT_EMAIL] with photos and your order number.
-We’ll repair, replace, or refund per policy.","friendly, concise, ≤60 words","Warranty page: https://[STORE]/policies/warranty or product insert"
+We'll repair, replace, or refund per policy.","friendly, concise, ≤60 words","Warranty page: https://[STORE]/policies/warranty or product insert"
 "Can I cancel or change my order?","We can edit or cancel within [1–2] hours of purchase before fulfillment begins.
-Message us ASAP with order number; after shipment we’ll help via returns.","friendly, concise, ≤60 words","Cutoff SLA in ops doc • Configure auto‑timer"
+Message us ASAP with order number; after shipment we'll help via returns.","friendly, concise, ≤60 words","Cutoff SLA in ops doc • Configure auto‑timer"
 "What if my package is lost or damaged?","If tracking stalls for [7] days or arrives damaged, email [SUPPORT_EMAIL] with photos.
-We’ll investigate and send a replacement or refund per carrier rules.","friendly, concise, ≤60 words","Carrier claims windows • Photo requirements"
+We'll investigate and send a replacement or refund per carrier rules.","friendly, concise, ≤60 words","Carrier claims windows • Photo requirements"
 ```

 > Implementation notes: Replace placeholders `[STORE] [THRESHOLD] [ORDER_LOOKUP_URL] [RETURNS_WINDOW] [RETURNS_PORTAL_URL] [SUPPORT_EMAIL] [SIZE_CHART_URL]` before go‑live.
 Keep each answer ≤60 words.